bolny/is21/README.md

 Notes:
 - I'm using Django for the backend and the User model is provided by the built in Auth package.
-- The colour field of the paint is used for rendering by the front end.
-A user will
+- The colour field of the paint is used for rendering by the front end. will

 ## Infrastructure